Skip to main content

 Modeshift STARS is a free online tool that any school can adopt.
 As a starting point it asks you to conduct a simple survey to ascertain the actual and preferred modes of travel to school from which you can develop an action plan of activities and initiatives to reduce the negative impact car travel has.

-If you require any further information or would like further details, please do not hesitate to contact the sustainable travel team:
+If you need any help with your Travel Plan please do not hesitate to contact the Sustainable Travel team:

 Email: sustainable.travel@derbyshire.gov.uk